quarkuslab/honey-museum/README.md

-# Next.js Project
+# Honey Museum Website

-Welcome to the Next.js project!
 This document provides instructions on how to set up and work with the project, including guidelines for working with feature branches and setup branches.

 ## Table of Contents